ouyanghuiyin/ouyanghuiyin.github.io/content/project2/ECS/index.md

 ---
-title: "PI: Optimal bed allocation in intensive care unit with patients health evolution and patient readmission 2021-2023"
+title: "Optimal bed allocation in intensive care unit with patients health evolution and patient readmission (PI)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here